 The need to support several systems environments makes it difficult to create a technical infrastructure that can cope with the demands imposed by user access to data.
 Ideally, the technical infrastructure should provide a unified interface for users that will enable them to access, from a single workstation, the growing portfolio of applications available within each of the systems environments.
-Maintaining several systems environments makes it difficult to integrate systems, impedes the provision of integrated user interfaces, and generally obstructs the transfer of information between systems and between users.
+Maintaining several systems, impedes the provision of integrated user interfaces, and generally obstructs the transfer of information between systems and between users.